 No, our department does not require a GRE score.

 My ELP scores do not meet your program requirements, can I still be accepted?

 All international applicants must obtain the minimum scores in overall and individual sections of each test.
 We will not accept applications without eligible scores.
 A waiver will only be provided to students who have studied in a country where English is the first language at an English speaking university/college for a minimum of 2 years or more.
 You are not required to submit translations from Canadian universities.
 (I.e. transcripts in French)

 How much is the application fee?

-Currently the fee for Chemistry is $120.
+Currently the fee for Chemistry is $125.
 Information on application fees and other application requirements can be found on the SGPS's Admissions website.
 The department does not waive application fees.